Table of Contents

 To Live, you must Move.
 To Love, you must Move.
 To Matter, you must Move as God Intended.

 Let us help you LIVE, LOVE, and MATTER for yourself and your loved ones…

 For more information, please feel free to contact us at (915) 850-0900

-The information herein on "Chiropractor?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractor?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST